AlexPei-YuTsai/BerkeleyDataBootcamp/README.md

 Regardless of how lofty one's goals of machine learning and data science are, all data-processing begins at managing spreadsheets and understanding basic statistics.
 We learn pivot tables, conditional formatting, convenient functions, and data visualization here.

 ### Module 02 - Visual Basic for Applications
+Aspiring data scientist's first IDE and programming language.
+We learn the basics of every language: Variables, Ifs, Loops, and Functions here.
+Had to read up about object methods and how to use them somewhere else, but the core fundamentals are still transferrable.
+Don't worry about that.
+We also learned to break down black boxes into smaller black boxes so we can figure out step-by-step how to get different things to function and get different functions to operate across different Objects within Excel.
+- Basically, we looped through worksheets and processed numbers.

 ### Module 03 - Python